20 Biggest Challenges Facing Australian Business Leaders In Next 10 Years

 Recruitment practices were developed for the industrial world where round pegs fit in round holes.

 Thus, recruiters still look for linear work history in similar roles and education from prestigious universities.
-Talent which companies need in age of innovation often exists outside those parameters.
+Talent which companies need in the age of innovation often exists outside those parameters.

 For Millennials money is important (and they enjoy making it), however they also long to be part of something bigger than themselves.